bequrios/jolux-sphinx/doc/official_compilation.md

 :::{admonition} jolux:Act
 :class: note
 :name: Act
 The owl:Class **jolux:Act** is used for entries in the Official Compilation and the Federal Gazette.
-It is of the same [abstraction level](abstraction_levels.md) as [jolux:Work](#Work).
+It is of the same [abstraction level](abstraction_levels.md) as [jolux:Work](#Work) and all jolux:Act are also jolux:Work.
 :::

-At the same time, these entries are also of rdf:type jolux:Work and therefore, jolux:Expression and jolux:Manifestation are available for all entries.
+For jolux:Act, the additional [abstraction levels](abstraction_levels.md) jolux:Expression and jolux:Manifestation are also available for all entries.

 The following figure shows the general structure of an entry in the OC: